 Born in Hilo, Hawaii, Josh started on his culinary path early.
 Eventually cooking brought him to Minneapolis, where he gained essential skills and knowledge at Goodfellow's: An American Restaurant.
 Josh then went and opened Cosmos, which gained recognition as one of the top ten hotel restaurants in Food and Wine Magazine.
 In 2005, Josh represented Cosmos at the James Beard House, NYC.
 Josh also represented Cosmos in Hawaii for Food and Wine Magazine.
 He then went on to open the Red Stag Supper Club, the first L.E.E.D. certified restaurant in the Midwest.
 In March of 2008, Josh took a working tour of Hong Kong, furthering his knowledge in both Asian and Western cuisines.
 Josh believes in "Farm to Table" principles in his cooking.
 Currently Josh is the executive chef of the W Hotel / Manny's Minneapolis.
 In his spare time, he enjoys contributing to local charitable events and organizations such as Share our Strength, Real Food Initiatives, and the James Beard Foundation.

-Chef Matt Ellison graduated from Le Cordon Blue in the spring of 2005.
-At the time he was working at Campiello in Uptown, part of the D'Amico family of resturants.
+Chef Matt Ellison graduated from Le Cordon Bleu in the spring of 2005.
+At the time he was working at Campiello in Uptown, part of the D'Amico family of restaurants.
 He spent nearly a year with them, and the next year at the historic Naniboujou Lodge in Grand Marais, running the kitchen there.
-He then returned home to the cities to return to the D'amico familia to be part of the opening team for Masa in downtown Minneapolis.
+He then returned home to the cities to return to the D'Amico familia to be part of the opening team for Masa in downtown Minneapolis.
 He worked his way up to sous chef and was with them for three years.
 From there, Chef Ellison spent time in St. Paul working for the iconic W.A.Frost, and then was a sous chef at The Happy Gnome.
 After that, he came to Parasole as a sous chef with Salut in Edina, where he and the team really elevated that menu and had success with Julia Child Mondays.
 He was promoted to Muffuletta almost exactly two years after joining the Parasole family.

 Miguel grew up in Irapuato Guanajuato, Mexico, where his Father owned a small restaurant seating 100 people.
 Miguel began cooking at age 13 at his dad's restaurant.
 At 16 years old he moved to the U.S. to finish high school and began culinary school.
 After school, Miguel took a chef position at St. Anthony's restaurant in Pasadena, CA. After vacationing in Minnesota, Miguel and his family decided to move to Minneapolis, where he became one of the head chefs opening the Rainforest Café in the Mall of America.
 Miguel joined Parasole's chef team in 2007 while opening the original Pittsburgh Blue in Maple Grove, and has been their head chef ever since.